josehelps/TA-Akamai/README.md

 TA-Akamai
 =========

 TA to consume logs from Akamai and Akamai cloud products like Kona.
-This handles both https and ftp method of delivery
+Currently adds the HTTPS delivery method.
+Has some support (but no docs) for FTP delivery.

 ## Requirements